nickabattista/IB2d/README.txt

                    Hill Model combined w/ length-tension/force-velocity model
             ex5: - heart that pumps using an electrophysiology model, e.g. the FitzHugh-Nagumo reduced order model of Hodgkin-Huxley
+	    ex6: - heart that pumps using an electrophysiology model, e.g. the FitzHugh-Nagumo reduced order model of Hodgkin-Huxley with underlying calcium dynamics
     5. "Lymphangion" - tube that pumps via muscle activation using combined a hybrid length/tension and Hill model
     6. "Channel_Flow" - various channel flow examples with parabolic flow being